jhuapl-boss/heaviside/docs/StepFunctionDSL.md

 * `result`: JsonPath of where to place the results of the state, relative to the raw input (before the `input` modifier was applied) (Default: `"$"`)
 * `data`: A block of Json data that will be used as the result of the state

-#### Goto State
-A state that does nothing `Goto()` can be used to transfer control to the named state.
-This is can be to create common error handling routines (among other uses).

-Note: The Goto state doesn't allow any modifiers, unlike the rest of the states.

-    Goto("State Name")

 #### Task State
 There are two types of task states, `Lambda()` and `Activity()`.
 The difference